michel-iwaniec/bb-studio/README.md

 ## How to use it

+To run the game using the included Mesen fork, choose the "Game" -> "Run" menu option.
+After a bit of a wait, Mesen should start with the .nes ROM loaded.

-To build a .nes ROM, choose the "Game" -> "Export As" -> "Export ROM".
+To export a .nes ROM back to the project directory, choose the "Game" -> "Export As" -> "Export ROM".
 After a bit of a wait, your .nes ROM will appear in the build/rom sub-folder of your project.

 To adapt your GBC game to the NES, you may need to do some changes.